whoswhip/Aimblox-Colorbot/README.md

 - Run aimsource.exe

-- Turn on "Enemy Outlines" in Arsenal, and set the color to match the one in your "config.ini"
+- Go into settings and turn on "Auto Hide Nametags", this prevents it from locking onto the nametags when on red.

 - Use the colorbot.
 Note: Not required at all, but turning off Kill Effects, Ragdolls, and Shadows while turning on Basic Skins and Disable Bloom is recommended.